wildfish/django-dashboards/docs/dashboards/howto/sse.rst

 Additional notes:

-* You will also need to deploy a pushpin instance or use Fanout Cloud (see below).
+* For production - you will also need to deploy a pushpin instance or use Fanout Cloud (see below).

 Add your SSE components
 +++++++++++++++++++++++

-Once eventstream and pushpin are setup iou can create a component that accepts SSE quite easily.
+Once eventstream and pushpin are setup you can create a component that accepts SSE.
-In our demo we the following which uses a new template and a pushpin_url for the Stat and Chart components:
+In our demo we use the following to make a couple of existing components SSE ready.
+Largely this is a new template which will leverage HTMX and a property to get the pushpin URL into the template.

 ::